 In the meantime, the failure to seriously consider antitrust legislation helped the currently dominant tech monopolies, a concurrent worsening in income distribution, little regard for the environment and basically an institutional failure of unprecedented dimension.

 Not surprisingly, many a commentator, including numerous documentaries and dramatisations of the crisis, questioned the role and legitimacy of business education.
 With business schools depending more than others on business engagement, executive education/ consulting and business-related research, and the emergent conflict of interest is not too hard to see.
 It is hard to be critical of your funder even at the most basic personal level.

-Arguably, inter-disciplinarily works best when each participant is an expert in his or her discipline and learns from each other — not when everyone is a jack-of-all trades and knows a little about everything.
-While there is need for the rare neo-renaissance multi-expert individual and for “communication facilitators”, more often than not reality and expanding knowledge calls for specialisation, division of labour and co-operation.
+Arguably, inter-disciplinarily works best when each participant is an expert in his or her discipline and learns from each other — not when everyone is a jack-of-all-trades and knows a little about everything.
+While there is a need for the rare neo-renaissance multi-expert individual and for “communication facilitators”, more often than not reality and expanding knowledge calls for specialisation, division of labour and co-operation.

 It is unlikely that the above can be effected with the same modalities as before.
 For one, the scale may be prohibiting to all but the very few.
 This requires genuine intra- and inter-university partnerships and deep thinking about what makes good for purpose structures and business models.
-It also requires accreditors adapting to the new reality.
-And it requires business education itself not committing euthanasia by undermining the development of the very subject matters on which its continuing sustainable success depends.
+It also requires accreditors to adapt to the new reality.
+And it requires business education itself not to commiting euthanasia by undermining the development of the very subject matters on which its continuing sustainable success depends.

 I will close with a call to bring back the good old book.
 In my area (strategic international business and organisation) virtually most key ideas emanated from a handful of classic books on economics by Joe Bain, Edith Penrose, Cyert and March, Nelson and Winter, Oliver Williamson and Stephen Hymer.